Netherlands Marine Corps: Equipment

-The Corps cooperates closely with the Defence Helicopter Command which provides airlift using NH90, CH-47 Chinook and AS532 Cougar transport helicopters.

-Traditions
+Tradition

 Uniforms

 The Corps has multiple distinctive uniforms.
 The Corps' standard combat uniform is based on the Battle Dress Uniform (BDU) in the woodland pattern, as opposed to the Disruptive Pattern Material (DPM)-based combat uniform of the other services of the Netherlands Armed Forces.
 This combat uniform is due to be replaced by new uniforms in the Netherlands Fractal Pattern from 2023 onwards.
 Operators of NLMARSOF and other selected units wear combat uniforms in the commercial MultiCam pattern.

 The service dress uniform can be worn during everyday office, barracks and non-field duty purposes.
-The uniform consists of trousers with red pipings and a jacket (both in dark-blue fabric), a white dress shirt with a black necktie and headgear (beret or peaked cap).
+The uniform consists of trousers with red piping and a single breasted jacket (both in dark-blue fabric), a white dress shirt with a black necktie and headgear (beret or peaked cap).
 The uniform can be supplemented with brown leather gloves, decorations worn in Prussian arrangement and a belt with a holster.

-The mess dress uniform is worn during formal occasions, such as a dinner or a ball and consists of a smoking, complemented with a peaked cap and miniature medals.
+The mess dress uniform is worn during formal occasions, such as a dinner or a ball and consists of a mess jacket, trousers with red piping, white shirt, and black bow tie complemented with a peaked cap and miniature medals.

-The full dress uniform consists of a dark-blue jacket with a red standing collar, dark-blue trousers with red pipings, orange sash (worn by officers), pith helmet, fourragères, white gloves and a sabre.
+The full dress uniform consists of a dark-blue jacket with a red standing collar, dark-blue trousers with red piping, orange sash (worn by officers), pith helmet, fourragères, white gloves and a sabre.

+Unlike the United States Marine Corps and the Royal Marines which use army rank insigna, the Corps uses naval rank insignia on all uniforms.